 4Kids Entertainment in general gets bashed in almost every episode.
 There's a reason why "invisible guns" have become a meme in some parts of the internet.

 Accidental Innuendo: Episode 12 had Kaibazilla from Joey's nightmare stating, "If you think [my size] is huge then you should see my ego."
 Several thought or like to believe that Kaiba was referring to his genitals.

-The redub of the first episode to promote a podcast that LittleKuriboh takes part in, where a large portion of the nouns are replaced with the word "vagina".
+The redub of the first episode to promote a podcast that LittleKuriboh took part in, where a large portion of the nouns were replaced with the word "vagina".